$B$-anomalies in a twin Pati-Salam theory of flavour including the 2022 LHCb $R_{K^{(*)}}$ analysis: Extending the simplified twin Pati-Salam theory of flavour

-where have considered that $s_{35}^{Q,L}$ are small, see Section\textbf{s} \ref{subsec:Effective_Yukawa_3VL} and \ref{subsec:BsMixing_revisited}.
+where we have considered that $s_{35}^{Q,L}$ are small, see Section\textbf{s} \ref{subsec:Effective_Yukawa_3VL} and \ref{subsec:BsMixing_revisited}.
 The first family coupling can be diluted via mixing with vector-like fermions, which is parameterised via the effective parameter $\epsilon$ (see Appendix~\ref{sec:Epsilon_Dilution} for more details\textbf{)}.
-The couplings above are exact up to small corrections due to 2-3 mixing arising after diagonalising the effective mass matrices in Eqs.~\eqref{eq:MassMatrix_4thVL_effective_up-1},~\eqref{eq:MassMatrix_4thVL_effective_down-1},~\eqref{eq:MassMatrix_4thVL_effective_leptons-1}.
-It can be seen from Eq.~\eqref{eq:LQ_couplings} that a large coupling $\beta_{c\nu_{\tau}}$ arises now, as the angles $s_{\theta_{LQ}}$, $s_{25}^{Q}$ and $s_{34}^{L}$ are allowed to be large.
-This solves one important issue of the simplified model, where the flavour-violating couplings $\beta_{c\nu_{\tau}}$ and $\beta_{b\mu}$ arised from small 2-3 mixing, suppressing the contributions of $U_{1}$ to the $B$-anomalies.
-In any case, the leptoquark couplings that explain the $B$-anomalies arise due to the same mixing effects which diagonalise the mass matrices of the model, yielding mass terms for the SM fermions.
+The couplings above receive small corrections due to 2-3 fermion mixing arising after diagonalising the effective mass matrices in Eqs.~\eqref{eq:MassMatrix_4thVL_effective_up-1},~\eqref{eq:MassMatrix_4thVL_effective_down-1},~\eqref{eq:MassMatrix_4thVL_effective_leptons-1}.
+It can be seen from Eq.~\eqref{eq:LQ_couplings} that a large coupling (2,3) coupling $\beta_{c\nu_{\tau}}$ arises now, proportional to the large sines $s_{\theta_{LQ}}$, $s_{34}^{L}$ and $s_{25}^{Q}$.
+This solves one important issue of the simplified model, where the flavour-violating couplings $\beta_{c\nu_{\tau}}$ and $\beta_{b\mu}$ where connected to small 2-3 mixing angles, suppressing the contributions of $U_{1}$ to the LFU ratios.
+In any case, the leptoquark couplings that contribute to $B$-decays arise due to the same mixing effects which diagonalise the mass matrices of the model, yielding mass terms for the SM fermions.
 This way, the flavour puzzle and the $B$-anomalies are dynamically and parametrically connected in this model, leading to a predictive framework.